xdmushui/partner-center-sdk/develop/partner-center-authentication.md

     Set-AzureRmKeyVaultAccessPolicy –VaultName ContosoVault –ObjectId $app.ObjectId –PermissionsToSecrets get
     ```

 4. Create an Azure AD application that is configured for Partner Center.
-Preform the following to complete this step
+Preform the following to complete this step.

     - Browse to the [App management](https://partner.microsoft.com/pcv/apiintegration/appmanagement) feature of the Partner Center Dashboard
     - Click *Add new web app* to create a new Azure AD application.